-Eggs should also not be avoided, especially since they’re a great breakfast food (#byecereal)!
+Eggs shouldn’t be avoided, especially since they’re a great breakfast food (#byecereal)!
 Eating eggs, in most people, will not raise your cholesterol.
 In fact, it may raise your good (HDL) cholesterol!

-If you’ve made it to the end, thanks for sticking with me!
 Talking about diet and the role it plays in our health can be quite tough.
 Many of us don’t love overhauling our diet – after all, food plays an important role in our lives.
-That said, because we need to eat everyday, it’s important to pay attention to what we are putting in our mouths.
+That said, because we need to eat everyday, it’s important to pay attention to how we’re nourishing our bodies.

 If you found this information helpful, please sign up for my monthly newsletter called The Flow for great and informative content like this!